Line 3 oil spill: Incident

 On the morning of March 3, 1991, an underground section of the Line 3 pipeline ruptured on a 16-acre wetland owned by Harry Hutchins.
 Following the rupture, a geyser of pressurized oil sprayed 30 to 40 feet in the air, coating aspen trees in the area.
 Within hours oil spread throughout the wetland area and over 340,000 gallons of oil from the spill flowed via a storm drain into the Prairie River, a tributary of the Mississippi River.
 At the time, the river had sheets of ice that were 18 inches thick, and an eight inch pool of crude oil formed on top of the ice towards the middle of the river.
 Oil also made its way under the ice.
 The Mississippi River was just two miles downstream from the spill.

 At 12:19 p.m., pipeline company operators in Edmonton, Alberta, noticed a massive drop in the line's pressure.
 Initially believing the pipeline's column of oil had become separated, they increased the pressure towards the end of the line.
 In a violation of company policy, they waited 71 minutes before shutting down the line after the drop in pressure.
 Two more hours passed before the company shut off valves to isolate the ruptured section of pipeline and prevent more oil from spilling.
 According to the National Oceanic and Atmospheric Administration, the delay in shutting down the pipeline resulted in a significant increase in the volume of oil that was spilled.
 Fish were killed where oil entered the water and the spill impacted marshes and vegetation on the riverbank.

 In total, 1.7 million gallons of crude spilled from the pipeline.
-It was the worst inland oil spill in the history of the United States.
+It remains the worst inland oil spill in the history of the United States.